leonvanbokhorst/friction-flow/README.md

 This implementation showcases how the Narrative Field System can be applied to analyze and track narrative dynamics in a specific context.

+### model_agnostic_meta_learning.py

+This PoC implements a Model-Agnostic Meta-Learning (MAML) approach for rapid adaptation of narrative models to new contexts.
+Key features include:

+- `MetaModelGenerator`: Core meta-learning architecture with:
+  - Skip connections for improved gradient flow
+  - Adaptive learning rate scheduling
+  - Enhanced visualization capabilities
+  - Robust error handling and metrics tracking
+- Task generation system for synthetic narrative scenarios
+- Multi-step adaptation process with gradient clipping
+- Comprehensive visualization suite for adaptation analysis
+- Built-in feature importance analysis and learning curve tracking

+This implementation enables the system to quickly adapt to new narrative contexts with minimal data, making it particularly valuable for modeling emerging story dynamics.

 ## Development Guidelines

 - Follow PEP 8 style guide and use Black for code formatting.